 Spanish Consumers Are Price-Conscious

 Spaniards love a great deal and value price and promotions above other factors in making purchases.
-This is why online marketplace, AliExpress has been a key driver in Spain’s ecommerce growth.
+This is why online marketplace AliExpress has been a key driver in Spain’s ecommerce growth.
 The business-to-consumer subsidiary of one of the world’s biggest ecommerce companies, AliExpress is known for low prices and long delivery times.
 And by establishing its first physical store in Spain, AliExpress has been able to deliver its products to this emerging market faster.

 The Most Popular Ecommerce Categories in Spain Are High Risk Industries for Fraud

-Spain was recently involved in a massive, online fraud law operation that included 19 countries and led to the arrest of 60 people (including members of crime syndicates).
-But, the overall fraud rate in Spain has been fairly low – only about 1%.
+Spain was recently involved in a massive online fraud law operation that included 19 countries and led to the arrest of 60 people (including members of crime syndicates).
+But the overall fraud rate in Spain has been fairly low – only about 1%.
 That low rate has definitely been taken for granted by Spanish ecommerce shoppers.
 From leaving their smartphones unlocked to making online purchases on unsecured computers, Spaniards are known to engage in the riskiest consumer behavior among European shoppers.

 As the Spanish ecommerce market continues to blossom, fraud will almost certainly increase.
-International merchants must be wary that they won’t just be dealing with fraudsters.
+International businesses must be wary that they won’t just be dealing with fraudsters.
 They will have to help consumers learn to be more careful with their sensitive financial information.

 Spain’s Ecommerce Is Driven by Language